aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

 ### AWS account requirements

-This deployment requires to have a VPC with 3 subnets available and the following resources:
+This deployment requires to the following resources:

-- S3 bucket for uploading deployment artifacts and output reports
+- A S3 bucket for uploading deployment artifacts and output reports
-- VPC
+- 1 VPC
 - 3 Subnets
 - Optional: If using **Amazon Athena** (not required), VPC needs connection to **Amazon Glue** Endpoint as described in [Configuring interface VPC endpoints (AWS PrivateLink) for AWS Glue (AWS PrivateLink)](https://docs.aws.amazon.com/glue/latest/dg/vpc-interface-endpoints.html)